 Sweet Chili Mac And Cheese Shells with broccoli is meatless comfort food at its finest with a spicy cheese sauce to warm you up on those brisk, chilly days.

-I think sweet chili sauce is still fairly new to most people, so you can either make it homemade with my recipe or pick up a bottle in your grocery store’s Asian food aisle.
-If I have spicy red peppers, I make it homemade.
-If not, I pick up a bottle.
+I think sweet chili sauce is still fairly new to most people, so you can either make my homemade sweet chili sauce or pick up a bottle in your grocery store’s Asian food aisle.

 - 1/2 pound (8 ounces) uncooked medium shell pasta (roughly 3 cups)